Mohammed Ali al-Ahwal: Death

-His body was taken to the Yemeni capital of Sana'a.
+His body was taken to the Yemeni capital of Sanaa.

-The Ministry of Foreign Affairs organized a memorial service for him under the patronage of President Abd Rabbuh Mansur Hadi, President of the Republic, attended by many diplomats, politicians and public figures.
+The ministry of foreign affairs organized a memorial service for him under the patronage of President Abdrabbuh Mansour Hadi, President of the Republic, attended by many diplomats, politicians and public figures.

 He was praised for his work in assisting Yemeni expatriates in Saudi Arabia and his role in the development of relations between Yemen and Saudi Arabia.

-Ali Abdullah Saleh, President of the General People's Congress, was among those who sent telegrams of condolences.
+Ali Abdullah Saleh, president of the General People's Congress, was among those who sent telegrams of condolences.